marijanasevo/ticker-table/README.md

 ![Screenshot](screenshot.png)

-There is also a more copact version that can be found on `compact-layout` branch.
+There is also a more compact version that can be found on `compact-layout` branch.

 ![Screenshot](screenshot-compact-layout.png)